 Contrary to Petitioner's suggestion (Petr's Br.
-47-48), FDA's approach does not import the standards for drug approval under the FFDCA into Section 910; the drug approval standard is entirely different from the standard in Section 910, and the issue here is whether FDA applied the requirements of Section 910 in evaluating Petitioner's application.
+53-56), FDA's approach does not import the standards for drug approval under the FFDCA into Section 910; the drug approval standard is entirely different from the standard in Section 910, and the issue here is whether FDA applied the requirements of Section 910 in evaluating Petitioner's application.

-In contrast to Section 910, which requires FDA to decide whether a new product meets the public health standard considering "the risks and benefits to the population as a whole," 21 U.S.C. § 387j(c)(4), drug approval in section 505 of the FFDCA requires FDA to decide whether the drug is safe and effective for its intended use.
-In addition to requiring a demonstration of effectiveness, the agency's drug authorities require a demonstration of safety, which involves weighing a drug's risks against its benefits.
+In contrast to Section 910, which requires FDA to decide whether a new product meets the public health standard considering "the risks and benefits to the population as a whole," 21 U.S.C. § 387j(c)(4), drug approval in Section 505 of the FFDCA requires FDA to decide whether the drug is safe and effective for its intended use.
+In addition to requiring a demonstration of effectiveness, the agency's drug authorities require a demonstration of safety, which involves the weighing of a drug's risks against its benefits.
 See 21 U.S.C. § 355(b)(1)(A).

 While Petitioner is correct that products "marketed with [tobacco] cessation claims," such as nicotine replacement therapies, must meet the "safe and effective" drug standard (Petr's Br.
-47 & n.7), that standard has no application to tobacco products which do not make such therapeutic claims and are inherently unsafe.
+54-55 & n.3), that standard has no application to tobacco products which do not make such therapeutic claims and are inherently unsafe.

 Petitioner applied to market its products as tobacco products and do not claim that they can be used in the "diagnosis, cure, mitigation, treatment, or prevention of disease."
 21 U.S.C. § 321(g)(1)(B).
-Thus, Petitioner's application was properly assessed under Section 910's new tobacco product authorization standards and there is nothing in the MDO or TPL review that suggests otherwise.
+Thus, Petitioner's application was properly assessed under Section 910's new tobacco product authorization standards.